Programvareverkstedet/mysqladm-rs/docs/installation.md

 # Installation and configuration

+This document contains instructions for the recommended way of installing and configuring muscl.

+Note that there are separate instructions for [installing on NixOS](nixos.md) and [installing with SUID/SGID mode](suid-sgid-mode.md).

 ## Installing with deb on Debian

 You can install muscl by adding the [PVV apt repository][pvv-apt-repository] and installing the package: